 July 17 After sentencing in Wichita County, Walsh was indicted on separate charges in Harris County: first degree felony charges of securities fraud, money laundering, and theft in connection with sale of investments in oil wells

 Sept.
-16 Texas and Kentucky enter orders against Kelcas Corp., Wilhelm Lilliehöök, Hok-Lam Chan, et al., for unregistered sales of securities, providing false information to investors and concealing relevant information about the offering
+16 Texas entered an order against Kelcas Corp., Wilhelm Lilliehöök, Hok-Lam Chan, et al., for unregistered sales of securities, providing false information to investors and concealing relevant information about the offering.
+Update: Kelcas later settled the case through an entry of a consent order.
+This consent order replaces the emergency cease and desist order.

 Sept.
 19 Jason A. Gilbert, CEO of New York-based energy company, makes full rescission payments to investors in a planned development of an oilfield in Kansas